Kane and Abel (novel): Plot summary

 Abel changes the name of the hotel from Richmond to Baron and builds up a successful hotel chain.
 By collaborating with Henry Osborne, who had by now entered politics, Abel plans to ruin Kane and his bank.
 Abel begets a daughter, named Florentyna in memory of his dead sister, while Kane has a son, Richard and two daughters, Virginia and Lucy.
 Both Kane and Abel had volunteered to serve during World War II.
-Abel during World War II had saved Kane's life in France, unaware of each other.
+Abel, during World War II, had saved Kane's life in France, unaware of each other.
 He divorces Zaphia when he returns home from the war.

-Meanwhile Kane's bank and Lester's bank merge and a provision is made that anyone who has a share of 8% can summon board meetings.
+Meanwhile, Kane's bank and Lester's bank merge and a provision is made that anyone who has a share of 8% can summon board meetings.
 Abel tries desperately to obtain 8% of the bank's stock but Kane manages to thwart his attempts.
 They unknowingly meet each other many times throughout the novel.

-Florentyna Rosnovski, daughter of Abel Rosnovski and Richard Kane, son of William Kane, happen to meet and fall in love without knowing about the rivalry between their fathers.
+Florentyna Rosnovski, daughter of Abel Rosnovski, and Richard Kane, son of William Kane, happen to meet and fall in love without knowing about the rivalry between their fathers.
 They get married despite vehement protests from their fathers and start a chain of boutique stores named Florentyna's.

 Finally, after Kane exposes Abel's dealings with Osborne and thwarts his ambition to be named Ambassador to Poland (the position goes to John Moors Cabot), Abel manages to obtain enough shares of the bank and ousts Kane from power.
 In 1967, Kane decides to forgive his son and daughter-in-law and expresses his wish to meet them.
 Both he and Abel observe the grand-opening of the New York branch Florentyna's, from outside, and they wave at each other.
-He dies before he is able to see them and his grandson William.
+Kane dies before he is able to see them and his grandson William.
 Finally, in a dramatic twist, Abel discovers that his backer was not David Maxton, but William Kane.
 Filled with remorse, he reconciles with his daughter and son-in-law.
 Abel dies soon after, and bequeaths everything to his daughter Florentyna, except his silver band of authority, which he leaves to his grandson, whom Florentyna and Richard have named "William Abel Kane".

 Adaptations

 In 1985, the novel was adapted into a CBS television miniseries titled Kane & Abel starring Peter Strauss as Abel Rosnovski and Sam Neill as William Kane.
-The series was adapted into Doordarshan series Junoon which completed 510 episodes and ran for five years between 1994-1998.
+The series was adapted into Doordarshan series Junoon which completed 510 episodes and ran for five years between 1994 and 1998.
 Another Indian adaptation titled Kismat ("Destiny"), produced by YRF Television, was set in Bombay in post-independent India.
 The Hindi movie Khudgarz was based on this book and released on 31 July 1987.